Differences Between Data Warehouse vs Hadoop

 Answer – As you can see, this is not really a simple question and therefore does not lend itself well to a simple answer.
 It’s true that big data is going to change the traditional data warehousing approach in the coming next few years, but it will not obsolete the concepts and practice of data warehousing.

-This has been a useful guide to Data Warehouse vs Hadoop here we have discussed their Meaning, Head to Head comparison, Key difference, and Conclusion.
+This has been a useful guide to Data Warehouse vs Hadoop.
+Here we have discussed Data Warehouse vs Hadoop head to head comparison, key difference along with infographics and comparison table.
 You may also look at the following article to learn more –